 Years 7 and 8 Co-Curricular Activities

-Students in Years 7 and 8 embrace our rich co-curricula program which covers sport, performing arts, social justice and much more.
-It’s important to note that from Year 7, students compete in the Associated Catholic Colleges sporting competition, which is timetabled into the school week.
+Students in Years 7 and 8 embrace our rich co-curricular program which covers sport, performing arts, social justice and much more.
+It’s important to note that from Year 7, students compete in the Associated Catholic Colleges (ACC) sporting competition, which is timetabled into the school week.
 This means no Saturday morning sport, freeing up our athletic students to participate in local club competitions should they choose.

 Learn more with the Curriculum Handbook